drkclw/BicepPowerHour/README.md

-# BicepPowerHour
+# Bicep Power Hour
-Repository for the files used in the Bicep Power Hour presentation.
+Repository for the files used in the Bicep Power Hour presentation delivered at DevUp 2024.